• Search

 Who takes the EET?

+The Institute requires all entering international graduate students to take the EET if English was not their primary language of instruction from the age of six through high school.
 If your schooling was in English from the age of six through high school, you do not need to take the EET.
 Many students from India, Malaysia, Singapore and other Asian countries, as well as African and Caribbean countries such as South Africa, Nigeria, Ghana, and St. Lucia, fall into this category.

 What do the results mean?